gpcnetwork/gpc_va-linkage/README.md

 GPC CC will extract all `tokenization_output_<yoursitenameabbr>.csv` files, add de-identified site ID and integrate as one single tokenization file before sending over to VA linkage team for crosswalk generation.

 #### Step 2.2 (Transfer)
 GPC CC will submit the integrated hash token file via secure file transfer to VA linkage hub team (VA Team 2).
+GPC CC will encrypt the aggregated finder file and put on a secure S3 download bucket for VA Team 2 to fetch.
+The decryption passcode will be sent in a separate secure email to VA Team 2.

 ### Step 3: Linkage and Overlap Analysis (*at VA*) - Due on 08/01/2023
 #### Step 3.1 (Linkage)